hiram-madelaine/om-inputs/README.md

 The fields of a component are described with Schema :

 ```
-(def form {:person/name s/Str
+(def sch-person {:person/first-name s/Str
+                 :person/name s/Str
-           :person/size s/Int
+                 (s/optional-key :person/size) s/Int
-           :person/gender (s/enum "M" "Ms")})
+                 (s/optional-key :person/gender) (s/enum "M" "Ms")})
 ```

 ### Translation of the Schema into UI.

+#### The form inputs

 Each entry of a schema generate a field in the form.
-The example schema will produce a form with three input fields :
+The example schema will produce a form with these input fields :

+* A mandatory input of type text for :person/first-name ;
-* An input of type text for :person/name
+* A mandatory input of type text for :person/name ;
-* An input that allows only Integer for :person/size
+* An optional input that allows only Integer for :person/size ;
-* A select that that present the choices "M" and "Ms"
+* An optional select that that present the choices "M" and "Ms" ;
+* A validation button that trigger the callback.

+#### The validation

+When clicking the action button, the form is validated according to the Schema :

+* A required input must have a non blank value ;
+* A coercion appends if needed for type different than s/Str